Stefani-Lab/takyaq/README.md

 The provided PyQt frontend is a fully functional example of how to use the stabilization module.
 For most purposes, you can use it _as is_.
 You must provide:
  - A camera object.
  - A piezo object.
  - Calibration values (as a `info_types.CameraInfo` object).
-If you do not know these values, just use a value of 1 for each one, and perform the calibration procedure reported below.
+If you do not know these values, just use a value of 1 for all, and perform the calibration procedure reported below.

 Once you run the program, perform the following steps:
  - Press the `Show options window` button and set a very low `Kp` value for all axis, and set all `Ki` to 0